sickozell/SickoCV/README.md

 OUT outputs are normalled, so if both outputs are connected, audio is routed separately, otherwise the two inputs are mixed in the only connected output.
 NOTE: In CHOKE mode, if both TRIG inputs are triggered at the same time, the upper section (#1) will have the priority and the lower one will be ignored.

-Below is one example of Drummer module use
+One example of Drummer module usage:

 ![Drummer Example](https://user-images.githubusercontent.com/80784296/201431823-23f424de-3cc6-48a4-87d4-5c856ae79e34.JPG)

 ## Drummer4